bitburner-official/bitburner-src/src/Documentation/ui/doc/basic/stockmarket.md

 A single grow operation will have a minor effect, but continuously growing a server for lots of money over time will have a noticeable effect in making the stock's forecast trend upwards.

-## Working for a Company
+### Working for a Company

 If a [Company](companies.md) has a corresponding stock, then working for that [Company](companies.md) will increase the corresponding stock's second-order forecast.
 This will cause the stock's forecast to (slowly) trend upwards in value over time.

-The potency of this effect is based on how effective you are when you work (i.e. its based on your stats and multipliers).
+The potency of this effect is based on how effective you are when you work (i.e. it's based on your stats and multipliers).

 ## Automating the Stock Market